edespino/cloudberry-site/docs/create-and-manage-schemas.md

 ```

 :::tip
-When working with Cloudberry Database, it is recommended that you:
+When working with Apache Cloudberry, it is recommended that you:

 - Explicitly specify the schema when creating new objects to ensure they are created in the intended schema.
 - Not rely on `search_path` to implicitly direct the creation of new objects to a specific schema other than `public`.
 Otherwise, the database might create the objects in an unintended schema.